luisafonseca18/First-Website/README.md

 Applied previous knowledge of html to the concepts learned the day before.

 Learned about link to another html page in the same folder.

+## Day 3

+Created a separated css file to style the different pages in the web site.